 An introduction to training assertiveness, communication, helping, and negotiation skills.
 Students receive direct feedback on their performance and gain experience in co-leadership and team building.
 Required for youth leadership-development majors.
 CONSENT: Instructor.
 PREREQUISITE: PSYC 2100.
 GRADE: CR/NC registration.
 SAME AS: EDUC/SOCI 2850.

-3010 Social Psychology 4 hrs.
-(4, 0) An examination of the behavior of individuals in society, including the study of attitudes, beliefs, prejudice, aggression, leadership, and altruism.
+3010 Social Psychology

+An examination of the behavior of individuals in society, including the study of attitudes, beliefs, prejudice, aggression, leadership, and altruism.
 PREREQUISITE: PSYC 2000.
-OFFERED: Normally offered semester II.
+OFFERED: Spring.
 SAME AS: SOCI 3010.

-3040 Group and Institutional Dynamics 3 hrs.
-(3, 0) A practical approach to the theory and training of small and large groups and their leadership.
+3040 Group and Institutional Dynamics

+A practical approach to the theory and training of small and large groups and their leadership.
 The focus is on leading groups in schools, churches, hospitals, agencies, and industry.
 Group types covered include discussion, task, and personal development groups.
 PREREQUISITE: PSYC 2000.
 GRADE: CR/NC registration.
+OFFERED: Fall.